SQLStreamStore/SQLStreamStore/README.md

 # Key design considerations:

  - Designed to only support RDMBS\SQL implementations.
+ - Subscriptions are eventually consistent.
- - API and behaviour is influenced by [EventStore](https://geteventstore.com/)
+ - API is influenced by, but not compatible with, [EventStore](https://geteventstore.com/)
- - Async by default
+ - Async only.
- - JSON only event and metadata payloads
+ - JSON only event and metadata payloads (usually just a `string` / `varchar` / etc).
- - No in-built snapshot support; can be implemented externally (it's just a projection, right?)
- - Leverage RDBMS specific notifications, if available, for low latency catch-up subscriptions
  - No support for `System.Transaction` enforcing the concept of the stream as the consistency and transaction boundary.

+# Using

+See [Wiki](../../wiki) to get started.